CuarzoSoftware/Kay/doxygen/md/MainPage.md

 - **Damage Tracking**: Efficient rendering with built-in damage tracking.
 - **Fractional Scaling**: Support for high-DPI displays and fractional scaling.
 - **Screen Transforms**: Handle rotated or flipped screens with ease.
 - **Event System**: Easy integration with input event subsystems.

-### What Kay Doesn’t Do
-Kay specializes in UI rendering and requires an OpenGL context along with external input events to function.
-For window management and related functionality, consider:
-- **[Marco](https://github.com/CuarzoSoftware/Marco)**: For building Wayland applications.
-- **[Louvre](https://github.com/CuarzoSoftware/Louvre)**: For building Wayland compositors.
-- **[SRM](https://github.com/CuarzoSoftware/SRM) + [Libinput](https://wayland.freedesktop.org/libinput/doc/latest/)**: A combination for creating DRM/KMS applications.
+- **Marco**: An optional high-level module designed specifically for simplifying the development of Wayland applications.

 ### Core Components of Kay